-King’s offers around 300 taught courses across our nine Schools of study and global institutes, providing qualifications from MA, MSc, LLM, MMus to MPH and MClinDent.
+King’s offers around 300 taught courses across our nine Schools of study and global institutes, providing qualifications including MA, MSc, LLM, MMus, MPH and MClinDent.

 Taught courses normally take one year to complete full-time (two years part-time) although some courses may be longer.
 Most courses begin in September of each year and a few may begin in January.

 For futher information on taught master's degrees developed by the four UK Higher Education Funding Bodies, please see Steps to Postgraduate Study.

 MRes courses, normally 12 months in length, contain substantial research training in the relevant discipline which may be useful if you are planning to progress to a PhD, but need to complete a master’s course.

 If you are considering a career in research, either in academia or the commercial world or if you are not certain whether a PhD is right for you, it can provide you with some idea of what a research-based degree is like.